 As your baby begins to show these signs that they are ready, engage them in ways that allow them to develop these capacities even further, such as giving them floor time on their stomach, providing toys to play with, and ensuring safe spaces to practice crawling.

-Types of Baby Crawling Styles
+Types of Crawling Styles in Babies

 Other styles of crawling include: